acatl/jquery.module/README.md

 ```

 ### Step 2.
-Attatch the snippet to your document element:
+Attatch the snippet to your document element by asigning the name of your
+snippet to the element's custom `data-tile-class` attriute:

 ```html
 <div class="tile-me" data-tile-class="MySnippet">I'm being snippnetized</div>